seek-oss/treat/docs/introduction.md

 <br />

-> ⚠️ WARNING: This project has been deprecated in favour of [Vanilla Extract.](https://github.com/vanilla-extract-css/vanilla-extract)
+> ⚠️ WARNING: This project has been deprecated in favour of [Vanilla Extract.](https://github.com/vanilla-extract-css/vanilla-extract).
+> Please take a look at [the migration guide](https://github.com/vanilla-extract-css/vanilla-extract/blob/master/docs/treat-migration-guide.md).

 # Themeable, statically extracted CSS&#8209;in&#8209;JS with near&#8209;zero runtime.